 The cash flows of the purchases and sales of the business development company are outside the on-budget entities.
 The State budget provides for the required return of sales income to the State as returns of capital, dividends or in another suitable form and for the share remaining with the business development company for new investment activities.
-A new company established by the business development company or an investment in a company may remain in the ownership of the business development company if the aim is to give up or reduce the State's ownership after the development stage.
+A new company established by the business development company or an investment in a company may remain in the ownership of the business development stage.
 If the business development company establishes or invests in a new state-owned company entrusted with special State assignments, this can be transferred as dividends or return of capital straight to the state ownership steering.